 A sky blue color scheme that plasters the inner chamber truly pops and when mixed with the black frame gives the CEL Robox a certain flair and professional allure.
 The inside of the printer is also fitted with a set of full RGB LEDs to keep things nice and lit up inside.

 A hinged transparent acrylic hinged door allows access to the chamber and when closed means the CEL Robox is fully enclosed.
 Also, the door locks for the length of the print session making it ideal for educational contexts where safety is a prime concern.
 CEL’s SafeLock tech is also temperature controlled and only opens when heat levels are within a safe range.

 Overall, the CEL Robox is a looker with a sleek design and a compact form that makes it perfect if space is limited or you want a good looking printer for your desktop or home office.
 The 8kg overall weight is pretty light for 3D printers, but enough to ensure a sturdy footing on most surfaces, not to mention easy to transport.

 Although the low-profile is unusual, the CEL Robox employs standard Cartesian design principles using FDM technology.
 It’s just miniaturized, and this is no more felt than in the restrictive build area of 210 mm x 150 mm x 100 mm.
 The limited verticality is a factor to consider and does limit the type/volume of models you can expect to get out of the CEL Robox.
-With that said, the build area is massive relative to the overall dimensions of the printer.
+With that said, the build area is big in comparison with the dimensions of the printer.

 All axes run on the conventional arrangement of flush rods connected to belted stepper motors (1.8° step angle with 1/16 micro stepping) and 6mm/8mm ball race linear bearings with the print platform controlling the x and y-axis, while the bed moves on the z-axis.